EICR Certificate Cost

 The cost to install a fire alarm is around £100, taking between 1 and 2 hours to fit and test, depending on the type of alarm you choose and the ease of access.

 It's strongly recommended to install a fire alarm in your home and to regularly test and swap the batteries (even if you have an electric alarm, they usually include a battery as a backup in the event of a power cut).
-However, it's only a legal requirement if you live in a new build or a rented property — the latter being the landlord's responsibility.
+In England, it is only a legal requirement if you live in a new build or a rented property (the latter being the landlord's responsibility).
+In Scotland, all homes must have interlinked fire alarms, whatever their age and whether or not they are rented.

 Home Security Costs